Europe plays 'vital' role in Trump geopolitics

 Reading Trump

-US officials drafted the 68-page paper over the past 11 months based on Trump's statements.
+US officials wrote the 68-page paper over the past 11 months based on Trump's public statements.

-The president, in a break from normal practice, then launched it with a big speech on Monday, standing beside a fighter jet and a giant American flag.
+The president, in a break from normal practice, launched it with a speech on Monday, standing beside a fighter jet and a giant American flag.

 "From this day forward, it's going to be only America First, America First," he said, repeating his campaign slogan.
-"America is coming back and America is coming back strong," he said.
+"America is coming back strong," he said.

-The Chinese foreign ministry responded in wounded tones on Tuesday, saying: "We urge the US to stop intentionally distorting China's strategic intentions and to abandon the outdated ideas of a Cold War mentality".
+The Chinese foreign ministry reacted in wounded tones on Tuesday, saying: "We urge the US to stop intentionally distorting China's strategic intentions and to abandon the ...
+Cold War mentality".

 The Kremlin bemoaned the "imperialist character" of Trump's "unipolar" world view.